 There was a special program open to juniors and seniors at my old school called “Honors Research.”
 This program allows a student to develop a year-long research paper with a mentor in a lab, generally at UCLA or USC.
 So, after my recent spark of interest in psychedelics and inherent love for science, I knew I wanted to study them in my Honors Research paper.

-However due to the nature of my subject (drugs) and my age at the time (17), I couldn’t get into a lab and research the neuroscience, or therapeutic potential associated with these drugs hands on.
+However due to the nature of my subject (drugs) and my age at the time (17), I couldn’t get into a lab and research the neuroscience, or the psychedelic therapy potential associated with these drugs hands on.
 And, no one else around me wanted to study psychedelics.
 I stuck out like a sore thumb among my peers and potentially raised the concern of the faculty.
 But I was incredibly eager to continue studying psychedelics because of what I had learned so far about them; their intrinsic therapeutic value and unique neuroscience.
 So I created a plan for my own research and method with the help of my mentor.
 I didn’t work in a lab that year.
 Instead, I gathered research by conducting interviews with psychedelic researchers and attending conferences, symposiums, meetings, and lectures.

 The further I traversed into the field, the more I realized that no matter how much I thought I knew, there is an infinite amount that I did not know.
 But the fact that I could help de-stigmatize psychedelics through evidence-based research, excited me more than anything.
 By the end of the year, I had finished my paper.
 “Investigations In the History, Mechanisms, and Research Development of Psychedelic Drugs.”

 Throughout this research project, I found that people react in different ways to a topic like psychedelics.
 People are eager to offer plenty of opinions based on personal experience: stories they’ve heard, or books they’ve read.
 And every one of those opinions became critical for me to take into account.